stevenktruong/math-website/data/classes/22w.131b.1/index.md

 The password to all of my Zoom meetings for this class is `epsilon`.

-For the first two week of this quarter, our discussions will be on Zoom.
+For the month of January, our discussions will be on Zoom.
 I'll be recording these discussions and uploading them to Canvas.

 ### Homework